ChrissSlow/repo-09/Documentation/Jenkins/readme.md

 >"EMMA is an open-source toolkit for measuring and reporting Java code coverage.
 EMMA distinguishes itself from other tools by going after a unique feature combination: support for large-scale enterprise software development while keeping individual developer's work fast and iterative."[[emma.sourceforge.net](http://emma.sourceforge.net/), 22.11.2017 10:10 PM, Section "Code coverage for free: a basic freedom?"]

-Go to "Manage Jenkins" > "Manage Plugins"
+Go to **Manage Jenkins** > **Manage Plugins**

 ![Manage Plugins](./images/16_manage_plugins.png)

-1. Click on the "Available" Tab and type in the names of the Three plugins: [FindBugs Plug-in](https://wiki.jenkins.io/display/JENKINS/FindBugs+Plugin), [Checkstyle Plug-in](https://wiki.jenkins.io/display/JENKINS/Checkstyle+Plugin) and [Emma plugin](https://wiki.jenkins.io/display/JENKINS/Emma+Plugin).
-Select the checkboxes of the plugins and click "Download now and install after restart".
+1. Click on the Tab for available Plugins and type in the names of the Three plugins: [FindBugs Plug-in](https://wiki.jenkins.io/display/JENKINS/FindBugs+Plugin), [Checkstyle Plug-in](https://wiki.jenkins.io/display/JENKINS/Checkstyle+Plugin) and [Emma plugin](https://wiki.jenkins.io/display/JENKINS/Emma+Plugin).
+Select the checkboxes for the plugins and click **Download now and install after restart**.

 ![Manage Plugins](./images/17_search_plugins.png)

-2. **In the Tomcat sourcefolder:** add the following plugins inside the tags for "report" > "plugins"
+2. **In the Tomcat sourcefolder:** add the following plugins inside the tags for reports:

 ![Adding Plugins](./images/18_add_plugins.png)

+3. You should also download the Plugin [Publishing HTML Reports in Pipeline](https://jenkins.io/blog/2016/07/01/html-publisher-plugin/).
+With it you can publish the reports Emma generates.

 ## Creating Jenkinsfile for Tomcat 6.0.53